- Email: email@example.com

 I have other research interests in bioethics and the medical law more generally.
 I have published by myself and with others on a range of recent issues including Mitochondrial Replacement Therapy, CRISPR, and germline editing; as well as topics from paleoanthropological bioethics to the philosophy of the doctor's white coat to how society views the superhero.

-I am also Chair of the Institute of Medical Ethics' Postgraduate Students Committee, which arranges the annual Postgraduate Bioethics Conference as well as various other events for PGRs in bioethics and medical law.
+I am also a founding alumnus member of the Institute of Medical Ethics' Postgraduate Students Committee, which arranges the annual Postgraduate Bioethics Conference as well as various other events for PGRs in bioethics and medical law.
 You can find out more about the IME at their website and the PGBC site and twitter for information about that.

 I tweet in a semi-professional manner @biojammer.